 Signals are, by default, applied to endpoints.
 If a signal applied to an endpoint results in the generation of a media stream (audio, video, etc.), the media stream MUST NOT be forwarded on any connection associated with that endpoint, regardless of the mode of the connection.
 For example, if a call-waiting tone is applied to an endpoint involved in an active call, only the party using the endpoint in question will hear the call-waiting tone.
 However, individual signals may define a different behavior.

-When a signal is applied to a connection that has received a RemoteConnectionDescriptor (see Section 4.3.3), the media stream generated by that signal MUST be forwarded on the connection regardless of the current mode of the connection.
-If a RemoteConnectionDescriptor has not been received, the gateway MUST return an error (error code 527 - missing RemoteConnectionDescriptor).
+When a signal is applied to a connection that has received a RemoteConnectionDescriptor (see Section 7.3.3), the media stream generated by that signal MUST be forwarded on the connection for all modes except "network"